Prohelion/prohelion.github.io/docs/Motor_Controllers/Inductor_Coil_Construction_Guide/30_Performance.md

 End of step (150A)	L = 118V / (54.7A / 13.8µS) = 30µH

 The decay of inductance with increasing current is gradual and continuous, unlike the ferrite cored CSIRO inductors.
-This gradual decay presents no major problems for the Wavesculptor current control loop maintaining control of the motor phase current.
+This gradual decay presents no major problems for the WaveSculptor current control loop maintaining control of the motor phase current.